How to create customer personas that will improve your marketing and sales communication

 Keep in mind there’s going to be a clear difference between B2B and B2C customer personas.
 The biggest one relates to the fact that a B2C customer in most cases is in charge of his own money, whereas a B2B customer is not always a decision maker and is spending his or company money.

 Another distinction is all about the description itself.
-You don’t need too much personal information for a B2B customer persona that mostly focuses on a professional background.
+You don’t need too much personal information for a B2B customer persona that mostly focuses on professional background.
 Analogically, you won’t include many work details for a B2C customer persona and are going to focus on how they spend their time outside work.

 Examples of customer personas